kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 The solution was proposed in the blog post [Upcoming breaking change in SAP BTP, Kyma Runtime: Enabling the Istio CNI plugin](https://community.sap.com/t5/technology-blog-posts-by-sap/upcoming-breaking-change-in-sap-btp-kyma-runtime-enabling-the-istio-cni/ba-p/13550765).

+Init containers are started before regular containers are started.
+This means that the `istio-proxy` as regular sidecar doesn't work when init containers are running.
+As a result init containers don't have network access.

-Configuring **UID 1337**, **excludeOutboundIPRanges**, or **excludeOutboundPorts** prevents traffic from being redirected to the `istio-proxy` sidecar that hasn't been started yet.
+By configuring **UID 1337**, **excludeOutboundIPRanges**, or **excludeOutboundPorts** you can exclude the network traffic from being captured by the `istio-proxy`.
+This allows init containers to access the network, but they are able to connect only to resources outside service mesh.

-This is no longer required if `istio-proxy` runs as a native sidecar because native sidecars are started before other init containers.
+This is no longer required if `istio-proxy` runs as a native sidecar because the `istio-proxy` is injected as first init container and runs until the main application container finishes.
+So init containers are able to access network in the same way as regular application containers, and they may connect to resources inside and outside the service mesh.

 ## Related Links